enoughio/8bitworriors-website/README.md

 Member Directory: Directory of club members, including profiles and contact information
 Blog: Platform for club members to share their experiences, projects, and insights Technologies Used
-Frontend: [HTML, CSS, JavaScript] (with [Framework/Library])
+Frontend: [HTML, CSS, JavaScript] (core tech)

 Getting Started

-Clone the repository: git clone https://github.com/[Your-Username]/8bitWorriors-Website.git Install dependencies: npm install or yarn install Start the development server: npm start or yarn start Open the website in your browser: http://localhost:3000
+Clone the repository: git clone https://github.com/enoughio/8bitWorriors-Website.git Install dependencies: npm install or yarn install Start the development server: npm start or yarn start Open the website in your browser: http://localhost:3000